CPVazquez/CS6343Linear/Workflows/WF2/Order/README.md

       * 1 for StoreID 5a2bb99f-88d2-4612-ac60-774aea9b8de4
       * 2 for StoreID b18b3932-a4ef-485c-a182-8e67b04c208c
     * Workflow component(s) to receive pizza-order (Order Verifier XOR (Delivery Assigner OR Auto-Restocker))
+    * Start date of order generation
+      * Valid date in the format MM-DD-YYYY
     * Number of days to generate orders
       * Min: 1
       * Max: 365